DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-07-31-android-udacity-capstone.md

 - Android Studio: Android tooling has progressed leaps and bounds in just 1 year due to Android Studio.
 Setup is pain free and works beautifully.
 - Instant Run: Instant run avoid complete rebuild of project in case of minor code changes.
-- Gradle: Gradle speeds have improved and combined with Android Instant run the app development can be fun.
+- Gradle: Gradle speeds have improved and combined with Android Instant run, development is fun.
 - Use latest SDK and build-tools version, and keep minSDK as 16 to target [90% of Android install base](developer.android.com/about/dashboards/index.html)
 - Keep minSDK version for dev config as 21 to avoid time consuming dex merge process.
 - [My build.gradle file](https://github.com/DeepakVadgama/Capstone-Project/blob/master/app/build.gradle)